devcon24/devcon-site-initializers/documentation/workshop/06-fragments/README.md

 ## Goal

-Learn how to define fragments for Site Initializer.
+Learn how to define fragments for Site Initializer, prepare Header and Footer fragments for Master pages.

 ## Overview

 [Fragments](https://learn.liferay.com/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments) are main building blocks of a portal page.

-When using Master Templates approach the Header and Footer fragments are usually developed and used on the Master pages.
+When using the Master Templates approach the Header and Footer fragments are usually developed for the Master pages.

-Fragments in Site Initializer are defined within `fragments` folder.
+Fragments for Site Initializer are defined in `fragments` folder.

 The [collection.json](../../../exercises/exercise-06/fragments/group/devcon/collection.json) file specifies the name and description for the Fragment Collection: